Crunchyroll Store Australia

 Crunchyroll Pty.
 Ltd., trading as Crunchyroll Store Australia, and previously known as Madman Anime, is an Australian video publisher and distribution company focused on Asian entertainment.
 The company handles licensing and distribution of anime in Australia and New Zealand.
-Originally part of independent film distributor Madman Entertainment, the company is now operated as a division of Crunchyroll, LLC, run by Sony through Sony Pictures Entertainment and Sony Music Entertainment Japan's Aniplex.
+Originally part of independent film distributor Madman Entertainment, the company is now operated as a division of Crunchyroll, LLC, run by Sony through Sony Pictures and Aniplex.

 History

 As part of Madman Entertainment

 Madman Entertainment was founded in 1996 by Tim Anderson and Paul Wiegard as a mail order business specialising in imported anime titles, after following the success of Manga Entertainment in the United States and the United Kingdom.
 Originally selling titles on VHS, the company became the second Australian distributor to author DVDs in-house, with the 1995 film Ghost in the Shell being their first DVD release.
 In 1998, Madman began airing anime on television, with Neon Genesis Evangelion airing on SBS TV.

-On 23 February 2008, Madman Entertainment announced that it had reached a distribution deal with Viz Media to distribute its manga titles in Australia and New Zealand.
-The distribution deal ended in April 2016, with Simon & Schuster taking over distribution of Viz's catalogue, and Madman Entertainment ceasing distribution of all manga titles.

 At the 2008 Supanova Pop Culture Expo, Madman Entertainment announced plans to explore new distribution methods.
 Madman Entertainment launched the Madman Screening Room, a video on demand streaming service, with School Rumble being the first title on the platform.
 Madman Entertainment also began releasing Blu-ray Disc titles, starting with The Transformers: The Movie in June 2009.
 On 1 June 2009, Madman Entertainment produced an English adaption of Tamagotchi: The Movie, a 2007 film based on the Tamagotchi digital pets from Bandai and WiZ.
 Madman also intended to dub the film's sequel, Tamagotchi: Happiest Story in the Universe!, but the dub was cancelled for unknown reasons.

 In early 2016, Madman Entertainment announced Madman Anime Festival, an annual anime convention to celebrate its 20th anniversary.
 The convention was held in Melbourne on 3–4 September of that year.

 As Madman Anime Group Pty.
 Ltd.

 On 12 October 2016, Madman Anime Group Pty.
 Ltd. was incorporated as a separate company, being a wholly owned subsidiary of Madman Entertainment.

-On 17 February 2018, Madman co-founder & CEO Tim Anderson confirmed that on 15 November 2017, Sony Music Entertainment Japan subsidiary Aniplex had acquired a minority interest in Madman Anime Group, and was issued an undisclosed number of shares.
+On 17 February 2018, Madman co-founder & CEO Tim Anderson confirmed that on 15 November 2017, Aniplex had acquired a minority interest in Madman Anime Group, and was issued an undisclosed number of shares.

 In late 2018, Madman Anime confirmed that they had reached a distribution deal with Funimation, with Madman Anime becoming the local distributors for select Funimation titles in Australia and New Zealand, and Funimation handling licensing and localisation for titles.